How to Brown Butter

 Method

-2 Once melted the butter will foam up a bit, then subside.
+2 Watch for brown specs and nutty aroma: Once melted the butter will foam up a bit, then subside.
 Watch carefully as lightly browned specks begin to form at the bottom of the pan.
 Smell the butter; it should have a nutty aroma.
-Remove from heat and place on a cool surface to help stop the butter from cooking further and perhaps burning.

 It's pretty easy to overcook browned butter and go from brown to burnt.
 If the butter starts to blacken, I suggest dumping it and starting over (something I've had to do on occasion), unless you want beurre noir which has a different taste than nutty brown butter.